 In 1987 I achieved the corporate membership of IEEIE ( The Institution of Electrical and Electronic Incorporated Engineers ), this means UK officially qualified Electronic Engineer.

-In early 1980’s, as a result of rapid development of semi-conductor technology applications and phasing out of the vacuum tubes, the vacuum tube audio application courses had been cancelled and replaced by modern semi-conductor technology courses so that there is no more vacuum tube audio in universities.
+In early 1980’s, as a result of rapid development of semi-conductor technology applications and phasing out of the vacuum tubes, the vacuum tube audio application courses had been cancelled and replaced by modern semi-conductor technology courses so that there is no more vacuum tube audio in colleges.
 From year 2000 vacuum tube amplifiers became popular again.

 I am a baby boomer, watching the rapid changes in electronic industry for the past few decades.
 It was a long story to tell.
 Now I keep continue to explore the world of tube amplifier from the lost horizon.
 I would like to futher develope tube amplifier experience by projects and experiments.